Eucharist: ‘just a symbol’ or what exactly?

 The case of religious language

-Our interest, here, is with the nature of the language of ritual.
-This is a central concern for social anthropology and comparative religion – so it is to overviews of scholarly work in these domains that I propose to turn for an answer to our question.
+Religious ritual has traditionally been the domain of social anthropology and comparative religion.
+It therefore makes sense to turn for an answer to scholarly work in these disciplines.
 How have anthropologists and academic specialists of religion characterized the language of ritual?

 According to Bell, the symbolic relation – in contradistinction to the metaphorical one – is circular in nature.
 Ritual actions, including verbal actions (e.g. ‘this is my body’), ‘project organizing schemes on ‘the space-time environment’, then ‘re-absorb’ those schemes as the nature of reality itself.
-Symbol and symbolized – the meaning-giving action and that aspect of the exterior world to which it refers – become ‘homologized spheres’, ‘orchestrated’ (or else ‘confused’ or ‘collapsed’) so as to produce ‘an experience of their basic identity or coherence’.
+Symbol and symbolized – the meaning-giving action and that aspect of the exterior world to which it refers – become ‘homologized spheres’, ‘orchestrated’ (or else ‘confused’ or ‘collapsed) so as to produce an experience of their basic identity or coherence’.

 The first is the extent to which Bell’s understanding of the symbol, based on ethnographical analyses, corroborates Macfague’s definition of it as a relation of ontological participation.
 For both authors, symbolism is about one thing being or becoming another, not about the two things resembling each other.